 Brrrr it is cold outside!
-If you fancy some fresh air and a winter warming pub lunch, here is selection of the many scenic pub walks in Berkshire
+Fancy some fresh air and a winter warming pub lunch?
+Here are a few faves.

 Happy New Year!
 While you pop a couple of paracetamol, here’s a selection of cosy pubs with nearby walks to help you survive the day.
 Some fresh air and the promise of winter warming grub might just numb the hangover for a few hours at least.

 The Pheasant, Lambourn

 In the heart of National Hunt country there are plenty of walks across the North Wessex Downs.
 A designated area of outstanding natural beauty, you’ll find plenty of ancient woodlands and open downloads to yomp across in area ideal walking, with a wide range of routes for all ability levels.
 Just make sure you are within striking distance of The Pheasant.
 A characterful country pub, with quirky touches and a fantastic rep for unfussy, fabulous British food using local, seasonal ingredients.

 The Pheasant, Ermin St, Shefford Woodlands, Hungerford RG17 7AA.
 Tel: 01488 648 284